 Hi my name is Julie Evans I am a provisional member of QCA and am looking forward to learning a lot from the rest of the committee, being the baby in experience.
-I have been a QCA member for 7 years and attended and enjoyed so many of the PD events I am really thankful to have the opportunity to be part of the committee and give back some of the efforts that others have put in over the years making QCA what it is today.
+I have been a QCA member for 8 years and attended and enjoyed so many of the PD events I am really thankful to have the opportunity to be part of the committee and give back some of the efforts that others have put in over the years making QCA what it is today.
 I have my own practise in Elimbah and also work with Glasshouse Mountains Neighbourhood Centre offering counselling to local people.
 Clients come to me from various referrals so I tend to class myself as a generalist counsellor practising and integrating Gestalt, play therapies, person-centred and strength based theories, mindfulness and some CBT.
 Like most counsellors, it’s what works well for the clients that matters.

-Having worked as a drama teacher for 30 years, with a Post Grad Cert, I consider my drama knowledge helps me with therapy decisions as working with all ages and situations it gives me confidence to try creative solutions.
+Having worked as a drama teacher for 30 years, with a Post Grad Cert, I consider my drama knowledge helps me with therapy decisions as working with all ages and situations it gives me the confidence to try creative solutions.
 My belief is that drama definitely has a therapeutic element and if I combine that with counselling therapies it could be a great combination.
 I still have to develop those ideas more intensely.
 I finished my bachelor degree in Applied Social Sciences (counselling) with ACAP in 2012, which started me onto a new journey to finding where I now belong.
 It’s a continuing story……..

 Kevin has many years of practical experience in the field of counselling.
 For over twenty years he has worked as a school guidance counsellor within the education sector.
 Prior to moving into the counselling role, Kevin was a teacher and school administrator.
 His interest in exploring alternative ways of delivering counselling to young people in schools has led him to conduct research in this area with a focus on online counselling and integrating technology into service delivery.
-Kevin currently teaches post graduate students at university in preparation for working as school guidance counsellors.
+Kevin currently teaches postgraduate students at the university in preparation for working as school guidance counsellors.
 His counselling work is predominately a supervisory role for counsellors and practitioners in schools.
 He has been a member of QCA since completing his counselling studies in the early nineties.
 Kevin is looking forward to contributing further to the counselling profession by working towards the goals of the association.

 My name is Paul Neumann and I am your QCA Registrar.
 This title means that I look after all membership matters pertaining to the Association.
 I am a Fellow of QCA and have been a member since the early 1980’s.
 I have also had many years’ experience on the QCA management committee in previous years and have previously held the positions of President, Treasurer and Membership Secretary.
 This position is now a paid part-time position to allow more attention to be given to this important area.
 I am a registered Psychologist but have devoted my career to counselling and the supervision of counsellors for the past 34 years.
 I hope that I can bring all this experience to bear in answering all your membership enquiries to your satisfaction.

 Membership & Marketing Support Officer